valkolovos/language-learning/DEVELOPMENT.md

 Before you can develop or run the AI Language Learning application, you need to install and configure the following tools and services:

+**Note**: The setup script (`./setup.sh`) will automatically handle most of the dependency installation and environment setup once these core tools are installed.

 ### 🐳 Core Infrastructure
 - **Docker**: Version 20.10+ for containerization
 - **Docker Compose**: Version 2.0+ for multi-container orchestration